Table of Contents

-- Waitresses gained higher tips (Van Barren et al., 2003)
+- Waitresses who mirror gain higher tips (Van Baaren et al. 2003).

 But when done wrong, it’s a disaster, so let’s turn to some science to make sure you get it right every time.
+But first…

 Early in the 1990s, researchers at the University of Parma in Italy were doing work with macaque monkeys.
-Quite by accident, when one of the researchers reached to grab his food, he noticed that the neurons in a nearby research monkey became active as if it was reaching for the food even though in reality it was sitting idly by.
+Quite by accident, when one of the researchers reached to grab his food, he noticed that the neurons in a nearby research monkey became active as if it were reaching for the food, even though in reality it was sitting idly by.

 It is this hardwiring that you need to take advantage of to do mirroring the right way.